killerbee13/TIS-100-CXX/README.md

   for random tests (will not exceed --limit).
 Higher values are more lenient toward slow random tests.
 The default value is 5, meaning that if a solution takes 100 cycles to pass the slowest fixed test, it will time out after 500 cycles on random tests (even when that is less than --limit).
+This is on by default to minimize certain kinds of leaderboard cheese.
-- `-c`, `--color`: force color for important info even when redirecting output
+- `-c`, `--color`: force color for important info even when redirecting output.
-- `-C`, `--log-color`: force color for logs even when redirecting stderr
+- `-C`, `--log-color`: force color for logs even when redirecting stderr.
-- `-S`, `--stats`: run all requested random tests and report the pass rate at the end.
-Without this flag, the sim will quit as soon as it can label a solution /c (that is, at least 5% of requested tests passed and at least one failed).
+- `-S`, `--stats`: run all requested random tests and report the pass rate at the end on the score line.
+Without this flag, the sim will quit as soon as it can label a solution /c (that is, at least 5% (cf. --cheat-rate) of requested tests passed and at least one failed).
-- `--fixed 0`: disable fixed tests, run only random tests.
+- `--no-fixed`: disable fixed tests, run only random tests.
 This affects scoring, as normally random tests do not contribute to scoring except for /c and /h flags, but with this flag, the reported score will be the worst observed score.
 - `--dry-run`: Mainly useful for debugging the command-line parser and initial setup.
-Checks the command line as normal and quits before running any tests.
+Checks the command line as normal, and that all referenced files exist, and quits without running any tests.

-## Additional features:
+## Additional features/intentional discrepancies:

 Contrary to its documentation, TIS-100 clamps input values in test cases to the range [-99, 999].
 The simulator allows the full documented range [-999, 999].

-TIS-100-CXX supports custom levels with any rectangular size, using the new Lua function `get_layout_ext()`, which is expected to return an array of arrays of `TILE_*` values of any rectangular size (i.e. every row must have the same number of columns).

 The parser accepts some things the game does not, namely:
-- When the `--T21-size` argument is specified, nodes may have more than 15 instructions
+- When the `--T21-size` argument is specified, nodes may have more than 15 instructions.
-- multiple labels on one line
+- multiple labels on one line (the game allows multiple labels on one instruction, but they must have newlines between them).
-- Directional port names (LEFT, RIGHT, UP, DOWN) may be abbreviated to their first letters
+- Directional port names (LEFT, RIGHT, UP, DOWN) may be abbreviated to their first letters.
-- Lines have no length limit
+- Lines have no length limit.

+TIS-100-CXX supports custom levels with any rectangular size, using the new Lua function `get_layout_ext()`, which is expected to return an array of arrays of `TILE_*` values of any rectangular size (i.e. every row must have the same number of columns.
+If you want empty spaces, fill them with TILE_DAMAGED as normal).

 Otherwise, the simulator is intended to exactly simulate the game, including any restrictions it has.